Accounting for Receivables

 |Accrued interest (income)||H|

-None-trade receivables are receivables that arise from events that do not form the company’s main course of business.
+None-trade receivables are receivables that arise from transactions other than those related to the company’s main course of business.
 Examples include:

 - Advances to employees

 - Deposits placed with other companies (if advancing money is not the primary business)